CALL FOR PROPOSALS

 Local event at Kallio-Kuninkala near Helsinki

 In addition, a two-day symposium will take place at Kallio-Kuninkala, Sibelius Academy Music Centre (near Helsinki) on March 5–6 around 9.00–17.00.
-This is intended as a small local gathering and is taking place in a reduced format due to the Corona situation, instead of the originally planned international symposium.
+This is intended as a small gathering for local participants only due to pandemic-related uncertainty.
+It is taking place in a reduced format instead of the originally planned international symposium.
+Please do not apply for this event if you are not based within an easy travelling distance, as the risk of quarantine, cancellation or other pandemic-related difficulties is too great.
 In case the situation changes and cancellation of the in-person gathering becomes necessary, the event will also be held online.
 The symposium is arranged in collaboration with the University of the Arts Helsinki’s Centre for Artistic Research.
 There is no participation fee, but accommodation is not included.
 Participants who want to stay overnight will need to pay for their accommodation (single room 49€).

 Participants are welcome to attend both the in-person symposium and the online events, but each participant can present only once.
 At the local event workshops (up to 30 mins) are also possible instead of 10 min talks.